cysouw/YAST/text/yast.md

 ### *Nomen*

-The class of *Nomen* corresponds to the traditional concept as it is used in German grammar, and it is arguably the largest of the base classes.
-Nouns in German have an inherent gender when used as a referential head [@next a] and they can all be used as predicative head with the help of a copula, either *werden* 'to become', *sein* 'to be', or *bleiben* 'to remain' [@next b].
+The class of *Nomen* corresponds to the traditional concept of nouns as it is used in German grammar, and it is arguably the largest of the base classes.
+Nouns in German have a lexically determined inherent gender when used as a referential head [@next a] and they can all be used as predicative head with the help of a copula, either *werden* 'to become', *sein* 'to be', or *bleiben* 'to remain' [@next b].
 Note that such a "real" predicative use of a noun does not have an article.
 Many nouns can only be used as "real" predicative head (i.e. without article) in the plural to indicate the generic meaning [@next c].
-With an article the predicative use of a noun turns into an identificational construction [@next d].
+With an article the predicative use of a noun turns into an identificational construction to be discussed later (see ???).

 ::: ex
 Syntactic uses of a *Nomen* in German